elifesciences/elife-bot/README.md

 ## Running Vagrant VM

+0. Create a directory for working out of, e.g. "/vagrant"
 1. Go into /vagrant directory in console.
 2. Run

+    vagrant init
     vagrant up

 3. Normal loading may take about 2-3 minutes.
 4. When completed, you can login via [SSH][vagrant_ssh]

     vagrant ssh

+4.5 You can access the shared folder between the vagrant file system and the user system through

+    ls ~/vagrant

 5. Simple test, using API prototype code: